memagsino/memagsino.github.io/03_teaching.md

 * Christopher Osterman (2016): A Philosophical Enquiry of ZFC

-I also mentored a high school student, June Richardson, for a capstone math project.
-They are writing a textbook on fractal analysis aimed at recreational mathematicians.
-I will ask permission to host it here when it is finished so stay tuned!
+I also mentored a high school student, June Richardson, for a capstone math project on fractal analysis.